MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Abstract

 \section{Abstract}

 The Facial Action Coding System (FACS) encodes the action units (AUs) in facial images, which has attracted extensive research attention due to its wide use in facial expression analysis.
-Many methods that perform well on automatic facial action unit (AU) detection primarily focus on modeling various types of AU relations between corresponding local muscle areas, or simply mining global attention-aware facial features, however, neglect the dynamic interactions among local-global features.
+Many methods that perform well on automatic facial action unit (AU) detection primarily focus on modelling various AU relations between corresponding local muscle areas or mining global attention-aware facial features; however, they neglect the dynamic interactions among local-global features.
 We argue that encoding AU features just from one perspective may not capture the rich contextual information between regional and global face features, as well as the detailed variability across AUs, because of the diversity in expression and individual characteristics.
-In this paper, we propose a novel \textbf{M}ulti-level \textbf{G}raph \textbf{R}elational \textbf{R}easoning \textbf{N}etwork (termed \textit{MGRR-Net}) for facial AU detection.
+In this paper, we propose a novel Multi-level Graph Relational Reasoning Network (termed \textit{MGRR-Net}) for facial AU detection.
 Each layer of MGRR-Net performs a multi-level (\textit{i.e.}, region-level, pixel-wise and channel-wise level) feature learning.
-While the region-level feature learning from local face patches features via graph neural network can encode the correlation across different AUs, the pixel-wise and channel-wise feature learning via graph attention network can enhance discrimination ability of AU features from global face features.
-The fused features from the three levels lead to improved AU discriminative ability.
+On the one hand, the region-level feature learning from the local face patch features via graph neural network can encode the correlation across different AUs.
+On the other hand, pixel-wise and channel-wise feature learning via graph attention networks (GAT) enhance the discrimination ability of AU features by adaptively recalibrating feature responses of pixels and channels from global face features.
+The hierarchical fusion strategy combines features from the three levels with gated fusion cells to improve AU discriminative ability.
 Extensive experiments on DISFA and BP4D AU datasets show that the proposed approach achieves superior performance than the state-of-the-art methods.